Industrial and Systems Engineering

 Program Educational Objectives: Within 3-5 years of graduation, ISE alumni will have:

-- Provided technical or administrative leadership.
+- Provided formal and informal project, administrative, or technical leadership.

 Student Outcomes: At the time of graduation, ISE students will have: